Getting started with GNU Emacs

 Emacs is written by real hackers for real hackers!

-To use Emacs effectively, you should learn how to find the features you need using the Emacs help system.
+To use Emacs effectively, you should learn how to find the features you need with the Emacs help system.
 Before we look at the help system, lets look at the terminology and basics of Emacs.

 Terminology